 Additionally, the proposed bill also addressed speed limit restrictions in highway construction zones and safety features to be installed on state and municipal trucks over a certain weight.
 Lastly the Governor also is pushing for a “primary seatbelt law” which allows police to stop a motor vehicle solely on the basis of a driver or passenger not wearing a seatbelt.
 Such is not the case today.
 According to the Governor “keeping the commonwealth’s networks of roads as safe as possible for everyone using them is one of our administration’s top public safety priority”.

-How These New Proposed Laws Could Impact a Personal Injury Case in Massachusetts
+How These New Proposed Laws Could Impact Injury Cases in Massachusetts

 When someone is injured in a car accident in Massachusetts and files a personal injury claim, the injured party must prove another person (e.g., another driver) was negligent and their negligence was the cause of the accident.
 Negligence is the failure to exercise the standard of care that a reasonably prudent person would have exercised in a similar situation.
 Thus, in a personal injury claim from a car accident, the injured party must establish that the other driver failed to drive in a safe, careful manner and that failure caused the accident and injuries.